-&lt;sup>1 It should be noted that while the Vista del Mar and Ocotillo/No Mirage areas have historically exhibited soil percolation rates between 1 and 5 MPI, the minimum depth to groundwater typically exceeds 20 feet consistent with minimum groundwater protection standards of the State Policy.
+1 It should be noted that while the Vista del Mar and Ocotillo/No Mirage areas have historically exhibited soil percolation rates between 1 and 5 MPI, the minimum depth to groundwater typically exceeds 20 feet consistent with minimum groundwater protection standards of the State Policy.

-Maximum loading rates - The maximum design loading rates for purposes of sizing the dispersal area of a new or replacement OWTS shall be based on the underlying or receiving soil characteristics at the proposed construction location as determined by both the stabilized percolation rate and the soil texture or structure determination as provided in Table 1 below, whichever provides the most conservative long term soil application rate.
+- Design flows The minimum design flow for purposes of sizing hydraulic components of a new or replacement OWTS will be 250 gallons per day of wastewater.
+For single-family dwellings, the minimum design flow for each additional bedroom will be 125 gallons per day.
+Design flows for accessory residential structures (accessory dwelling units) will be 125 gallons per day per each additional bedroom contained in the accessory residential structure.
+Drainage fixture units and/or the estimated waste/sewage design flow rate may be used for all other non-residential building occupancies, whichever provides the most reasonable calculation of anticipated flows as determined by a qualified professional.
+(See Section 8.1.3 of the State Policy) - Maximum loading rates The maximum design loading rates for purposes of sizing the dispersal area of a new or replacement OWTS shall be based on the underlying or receiving soil characteristics at the proposed construction location as determined by both the stabilized percolation rate and the soil texture or structure determination as provided in Table 1 below, whichever provides the most conservative long term soil application rate.
 (See Section 8.1.6 and Tables 3-4 of the State Policy)